azrims/NYTSampleApp/README.md

 # NYTSampleApp
-New York Times sample Application for Android
+New York Times sample Application using Android Studio, Java 8 to run.